seananderson/csasdown/README.md

 csasdown::add_resdoc_titlepage()
 ```

-if you want to add a CSAS .docx title page to the .docx file.
-Edit it first if you'd like.
+if you want to add a CSAS .docx title page to the .docx file or manually add this title page yourself after.

 ## Components

-The following components are ones you should edit to customize your Res Doc:
+The following components are ones you should edit to customize your Research Document:

 ### `_bookdown.yml`

-This is the main configuration file for your Res Doc.
-It determines what Rmd files are included in the output, and in what order.
+This is the main configuration file for your Research Document.
+It determines what .Rmd files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.
 If you add new chapters/sections, add them here.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your
 document.
-You'll need to edit this to put your name on the first page, add the title of your Res Doc, etc.
+You'll need to edit this to put your name on the first page, add the title of your Research Document, etc.

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.

-These are the Rmd files for each chapter/section of your Res Doc.
-Write your Res Doc in these.
+These are the .Rmd files for each chapter/section of your report.
+Write your report in these.

 ### `bib/`